cofacts/rumors-line-bot/README.md

 #### Dialogflow

-We use Dialogflow to detect if user is chatting with bot.
+We use Dialogflow to detect if user is trying to chit-chat.

-If user input matches one of dialogflow intents, we can directly return predefined responses in that intent.
+If user input matches any of the Dialogflow intents, we can directly return predefined responses in that intent.

 To use Dialogflow, please do the following setup: